 Where Reef Meets Rainforest – Exploring the Mangroves of the Lembeh Strait

-> We are extremely fortunate in Indonesia to have such rich and abundant natural resources which not only include some of the most productive corals reefs in the world but also around 3 million hectares of mangrove forest which grow along Indonesia’s 95,000 km coastline.
+We are extremely fortunate in Indonesia to have such rich and abundant natural resources which not only include some of the most productive corals reefs in the world but also around 3 million hectares of mangroves forest which grow along Indonesia’s 95,000 km coastline.
 Mangrove forests in Indonesia actually account for 22% of all mangrove forests on the planet and here in Lembeh we have stunning examples of healthy mangrove eco-systems which are amazing places to explore both above and below water.

-> What makes mangroves unique?
+What makes mangroves unique?

 Mangroves are incredibly resilient and unlike most other species they are able to live in salt water and brackish water conditions.
 There are over 80 species of mangroves which live in generally inhospitable coastal intertidal zones.
 It’s not only their ability to survive in salty conditions which makes them unique, they can also survive in areas with low-oxygen soil, where slow moving tidal waters allow fine sediments to accumulate which would smother other species.